Thiago Ojeda

-Thiago Ezequiel Ojeda (born 12 January 2003) is an Argentine footballer who plays as a forward for Spanish club Villarreal CF B.
+Thiago Ezequiel Ojeda (born 12 January 2003) is an Argentine footballer who plays as an attacking midfielder for Spanish club Cultural y Deportiva Leonesa, on loan from Villarreal CF.

 Club career

 Born in Buenos Aires, Ojeda was a Vélez Sarsfield youth graduate.
 On 6 July 2022, he signed for Spanish side Villarreal CF after his contract expired, being initially assigned to the youth setup.

 Ojeda made his professional with the reserves on 3 September 2022, coming on as a second half substitute for Diego Collado and scoring his team's third in a 3–0 Segunda División home win over CD Mirandés.
+He alternated between Villarreal's B and C teams during the season, before being loaned to Primera Federación side CD Lugo on 7 July 2023.

+Back to the Yellow Submarine in July 2024, Ojeda made his first team – and La Liga – debut on 18 December, replacing goalscorer Ayoze Pérez in a 1–1 home draw against Rayo Vallecano.
+On 7 July 2025, he was loaned to Cultural y Deportiva Leonesa in the second division for the season.